Attentat 1942: Release

 The game was released on Steam in October 2017.
 It was available worldwide, except for Germany, where it was banned due to German laws barring games containing Nazi symbols.
-In May 2018, Attentat 1942 won the "Most Amazing Game" Award at the A MAZE festival in Berlin, although attendees could not play it.
+In May 2018, Attentat 1942 won the "Most Amazing Game" Award at the A MAZE. festival in Berlin, although attendees could not play it.
 In August 2018, the policy of USK, the authority providing age ratings for video games, was changed to allow games with Nazi symbolism to receive age ratings, depending on their individual "social adequacy".
 Attentat 1942 was released in Germany as the first PC game with Nazi symbolism with the USK age rating after the policy change.

 Reception

-The game holds a 75% rating on Metacritic based on thirteen generally favorable reviews.
+The game received "generally favorable" reviews from critics, according to review aggregator website Metacritic, where it holds a score of 76 based on fourteen reviews.

-Rock, Paper, Shotgun stated: "[Attentat 1942] captivates from start to finish by humanizing history brilliantly."
+Rock Paper Shotgun stated that Attentat 1942 "captivates from start to finish by humanizing history brilliantly."
 Destructoid's review was also positive: "Attentat 1942 will be a treasure not only for a fresh perspective on a widely reported period of time but also for the amount of work that you can see the developers put into making sure their story fit within the confines of history."